a2roger/backup/w4_data/readme.md

 ## Try and Experiment

-Set up a Google API key, and run the streetview1 and streetview2 code.
-Don't run it too many times, or you'll have to start paying for it.
+Set up your own Google API key, and run the streetview1 and streetview2 code.

 ## Reference